SQL Server Community

 Committed to the worldwide SQL Server Community

 LobsterPot proudly supports the Adelaide SQL Server User Group and Melbourne SQL Social group both financially and by encouraging its consultants to deliver high-quality technical presentations to local crowds.
 As a result, LobsterPot Solutions’ consultants have gone on to deliver sessions at events such as SQL Code Camp, Microsoft TechEd Australia, SQLBits (UK), and the Global PASS Conference in Seattle, as well as user group events in Brisbane, Canberra, Melbourne, Perth and Sydney, remotely to groups internationally, and to other groups, such as .Net and SharePoint groups.
 Now that we have a US branch, this reach is continuing to grow.

 Local SQL Server User Groups

 There is immense value in participating in a global network of professionals all committed to creating better database technology.
 LobsterPot actively supports the Adelaide SQL Server User Group.
-Rob Farley, LobsterPot’s Principal Consultant, along with his team members, coordinate the meetings and frequently speak on a variety of topics.
-They have been involved in the group since it began and have coordinated over 70 meetings since then.
+Rob Farley, LobsterPot’s Principal Consultant, along with his team members, coordinate the meetings and frequently speak on a variety of topics, co-ordinating monthly meetings since 2005.
 LobsterPot’s connections to worldwide SQL Server experts means that many international speakers have spoken to the group, including Microsoft’s Buck Woody and Conor Cunningham, Paul Randal and Kimberly Tripp, Jessica Moss, Aaron Nelson, Chris Testa-O’Neill, Darren Gosbell, Jonathan Kehayias and Kendra Little.
 If you would like to get on the mailing list for the group, please Contact Us and we can arrange that.